-When it comes to writing good quality content, it takes time and focus.
+When it comes to writing good-quality content, it takes time and focus.
 However, with the help of dedicated tools, it becomes remarkably easy.
-We have researched and listed the top 5 tools below that you can use being a writer to improve your overall productivity.
+We have researched and listed the top 5 tools below that you can use as a writer to improve your overall productivity.

 Why You Should Try It